 From Dakar with <3

-Earlier this year, we spent time in Dakar, Senegal with Cheikhouna, a master dyer, and his family to develop hand-dyed textiles using traditional stitch resist and wax resist techniques.
+We're collaborating with Cheikhouna, a master dyer, and his family in Dakar, Senegal to develop hand-dyed textiles using traditional stitch resist and wax resist techniques.

 We couldn't be prouder to share with you the incredible work of this team!